Featured Webinar: MISRA C++ 2023: Everything You Need to Know | Watch Now

 If we want our Jenkins build to fail due to SOAtest test failures, we add the -fail flag when we invoke soatestcli.
 Like this:

 soatestcli.exe -fail -data %TEMP_WORKSPACE_PATH% -resource /Parabank -config “builtin://Demo Configuration” -localsettings %LOCALSETTINGS_PATH%

-If you open the test in the SOAtest Desktop UI, you’ll find out that this failure is primarily a test data/test environment configuration issue.
-Our loan processor declined a loan that it should have approved.
+If you open the test in the SOAtest Desktop UI, you’ll find out that this test failure is primarily a test data and test environment configuration issue.
+The Loan Processor Service declined a loan that it should have approved.

 Implementing continuous integration into your software development process significantly increases the speed of application delivery.
 Automated solutions like SOAtest offer a scalable and efficient regression testing strategy with the ability to execute test cases that verify software functionality, collate and analyze results, and report any regression issues.
 The combination helps teams reach a greater release velocity, improve testing productivity, and ensure high test coverage.